inesc-id-esw/advice/index.md

 Replace `${annotation.name}` the name fully-qualified class name of your annotation.

-Replace `${annotation.factory.class}` the name fully-qualified class name of your `AdviceFactory`.
-If the `${annotation.factory.class}` is not provided or if the provided class cannot be found, them the annotation processor will look for the default `pt.ist.esw.advice.impl.ClientAdviceFactory`.
+Replace `${advice.factory.class}` the name fully-qualified class name of your `AdviceFactory`.
+If the `${advice.factory.class}` is not provided or if the provided class cannot be found, them the annotation processor will look for the default `pt.ist.esw.advice.impl.ClientAdviceFactory`.

 # Contact